k1r0s/kaop-ts/docs/faq.md

 kaop-ts uses metadata properties inside methods or classes.
 If you alter that references by reasignment you'll mess Advice call stack.

-###  Avoid async Advices with some frameworks functions (i.e.: React `render` function)

-Careful when adding async Advices to some frameworks functions, let's say `render` method of React component.
-In this case, the method will be evaluated as `undefined` messing up React rendering.

 ### Useful Tips

 > Join points decorators can be stacked and used sync or asynchronously.